-I booked a few tours through the reception desk, I never did get the name of the lovely lady that assisted us with the bookings for the Traditional Vietnamese Water Puppets and the 2hr Cyclo Tour of the city but she was very efficient and her english was very good.
+I booked a few tours through the reception desk, I never did get the name of the lovely lady that assisted us with the bookings for the Traditional Vietnamese Water Puppet Show and the 2hr Cyclo Saigon Tour of the city but she was very efficient and her english was very good.
 We were able to charge the bookings to the room also and finalise it all in one hit when we were checking out.

 Our flight from Nha Trang to HCMC was delayed and we didn’t get to the hotel until 1am, I managed to send an email to the hotel to let them know.
 When we arrived I was relieved to see that someone was waiting for us and our 3 very tired children.
 The check in clerk was asleep on the couch in the foyer and was woken by security.
 We were efficiently checked in and the kids were in bed within 15mins.
 They took our passports and said come down in the morning and finish checking in.
 I was chuffed as I was in no mood for messing around and the kids really needed to go to bed.
 The next morning I went down and they handed me back the passports and all was done and off we went.

 The hotel is in a good central location for exploring HCMC and would be perfect for the holiday market but also very suitable for the business traveller.
 As always I made my booking through Adoga.com but have added the pricing below for 3 of the top booking sites for a family of 5 people which is what we stayed in for the duration of our stay (accurate in 2015):

 Agoda.com – $125AUD (currently on a flash sale down from $205AUD)

 Expedia.com – $134AUD (this is the price a twin room, 4 people, as they do not show adjoining rooms)